PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

       .. code-block:: bash

          make clean
-         make clean-api

    .. group-tab:: sphinx-build

-      Using sphinx-build_ makes it easier to choose different combinations of `options to sphinx-build`_, but the longer commands make it trickier to use interactively.
+      Using sphinx-build_ allows us to choose different `options to sphinx-build`_ than the defaults used by |tox| and make_.

-      We can build documentation with sphinx-build_ by going to the top level directory of our clone of PlasmaPy and running:
+      PlasmaPy's documentation can be build by going to the top-level directory of the repository and running:

       .. code-block:: bash

-         sphinx-build docs docs/_build/_html -b html -n -W -q --keep-going
+         sphinx-build docs docs/_build/_html -b html

-We can access the documentation landing page by opening :file:`docs/_build/html/index.html` with a web browser.
+The documentation landing page can be opened with a web browser at :file:`docs/_build/html/index.html`.

 To check hyperlinks locally, run: